UMWEDU/stafford-sync/_pages/location-and-transportation.md

 </ul>
 &nbsp;

+[one-half-first]
+<h3>The South Building</h3>
-[one-half-first]<b>The South Building</b> – 121 University Boulevard – is on your immediate right as you enter the parking lot and look for the US and Virginia flags flying in front of the building.
+– 121 University Boulevard – is on your immediate right as you enter the parking lot and look for the US and Virginia flags flying in front of the building.
 [/one-half-first]

+[one-half]
-[one-half]<b>The Gates Hudson Building (Stafford North Building)</b> – 125 University Boulevard – is at the far end of the parking lot and houses University Hall, faculty and staff offices, and several classrooms on the second floor.[/one-half]
+<h3>The Gates Hudson Building (Stafford North Building)</h3>
+– 125 University Boulevard – is at the far end of the parking lot and houses University Hall, faculty and staff offices, and several classrooms on the second floor.[/one-half]

 &nbsp;